subsquid/docs/docs/basics/squid-development.md

 ### 1. Model the data with a schema file

 Start the development by defining the schema of the target database in the `schema.graphql` in the squid root folder.
-The schema file also defines the shape of the GraphQL API of the squid.
-The schema definition consists of regular graphql type declarations annotated with custom directives to define:
+The schema definition consists of regular GraphQL type declarations annotated with custom directives to define:
-- relations between the entities
+- relations between the target entities
-- entity properties, property types and constraints
+- entity properties, property types and entity relations
-- indexes to be created in the database
+- indexes to be created in the target database
+- the schema of the auto-generated GraphQL API

-A full description of the `schema.graphql` dialect is available [here](/develop-a-squid/schema-file).
+A full reference of the `schema.graphql` dialect is available in the [GraphQL API section](/graphql-api/schema-file).

 ### 2. Generate TypeORM classes